Reliable Quantum Communications based on Asymmetry in Distillation and Coding: Numerical Results

 \section{Numerical Results}

 In this section we report the performance comparison of quantum hybrid communication protocols, using the logical qubit error probability $\rho_\mathrm{L}$, as given in \eqref{eq:PeGen3}.
+To evaluate the parameter of \eqref{eq:PeGen3}, we firstly use \eqref{eq:DeautschProbEvol} and \eqref{eq:SwappingProbEvol} to find the final distilled pair state $\{A, B, C, D\}$, and then we find $\mathcal{A}_\mathrm{eq} = 2D/(B+C)$ and $\rho = B + C + D$.
+In this way, we do not require Monte Carlo simulation to evaluate the results.
 We report these comparisons for both the single link and network scenarios, varying the adopted $[[n,k]]$ with $(e_\mathrm{g}, e_\mathrm{Z})$ error correcting code.
 Due to implementation reasons, we focus our results on short quantum codes such as the $[[3,1]]$ and $[[5,1]]$ repetition codes, the $5$-qubit code \cite{Laf:96}, the $[[11,1]]$ code able to correct up to $2$ generic errors \cite{Gra07:Codes}, and the $[[9,1]]$ and $[[13,1]]$ asymmetric codes \cite{ChiVal:20a}.
 In the following, we consider only the case where the initial state is a Werner one.

-\subsubsection{Ad-hoc Coding over Single Quantum Link}
+\subsection{Ad-hoc Coding over Single Quantum Link}